samogii/TelegramEmailNotificationBot/readme.md

 ## Features

-- Automatically monitors a POP3 email server for new messages.
+- Automatically monitors a IMAP email server for new messages.
 - Sends a Telegram notification when a new email is received.
 - Requires the user's Telegram Bot Token and Chat ID.